gaganshera/kafka-grpc-rabbitmq-demo/README.md

 - RabbitMq running
 - Kafka (3 brokers), server properties files attached.

+Following ports should be available for the nodejs services:
+- Product service http server: 8066
+- Order service gRPC server: 50051
 ### **How to install**
-- In the 3 services: order-server, kafka-notification-service, rabbit-mq-notification-service
+- In the 3 folders: order-server, kafka-notification-service, rabbit-mq-notification-service
-  1. Rename the dev.env to .env
+  1. Rename the `dev.env` to `.env`
-  2. Put the appropriate env details in all 3 .env files with information for RabbitMq and Kafka clusters, replacing the dummy information
+  2. Put the appropriate env details in all 3 `.env` files with information for RabbitMq and Kafka clusters, replacing the dummy information
 - Run `npm install` in all the 4 services
   1. Go to `product-service` folder and run `npm install`
   2. Go to `order-server` folder and run `npm install`